tlienart/Franklin.jl/docs/src/man/syntax.md

 There's a couple of rules that you have to keep in mind when using the `\tableinput{}{}` command:
 * The CSV file must have a header line.
 * Columns must be separated with comma (`,`).
-* If header is specified, its length must be matched with the table in the file.
+* If a header is specified, its length must match the number of columns of the file.

 ## Page variables